david-cako/T430-Hackintosh/README.md

 ### Quirks:

+- I feel like the computer throttles itself significantly when it's booted on battery?
+But then plugging it in doesn't seem to change anything.
+It has to be booted on AC power.
+I'm pretty sure this is all real, but it could also be psychosomatic.

 - The iMac SMBIOS configuration removes "on battery" Energy Saver preferences.
 This is easily resolved with the [`pmset`](http://ss64.com/osx/pmset.html) command line utility.  `sudo pmset -g disk` to view all current Energy Saver configuration.  `sudo pmset -b displaysleep 15` is what I needed, which sets the display sleep timeout to 15 minutes on battery [`-b`].

 - You will have a 3rd party WiFi manager in your menu bar to configure your USB WiFi.